learn-co-curriculum/key-for-min-value/README.md

 * `#values`
 * `#min`
 * `#sort`
+* `#min_by`

+We want you to build this out on your own so if a method seems like a shortcut, it probably is.
 Run your testing suite to get started!